Volunteer to promote the growth of tennis!

-If you are interested in serving on the USTA Southern Board of Directors or Nominating Committee CLICK HERE TO APPLY by Oct.
-31, 2017 at 11:59 p.m.
-Eastern time for the 2019-20 term.
+If you are interested in serving on the USTA Southern committee, you will have nearly two months to apply.
+The time frame begins on Aug.
+1 and will extend to Sept.
+22, 2018.
+Applications are for the 2019-20 term.
 Prior USTA experience is not required, but many volunteers have previously served in their local and state tennis communities.

 Looking for more information?
-Download our USTA Southern Committee FAQs.
+Click here for our USTA Southern committee FAQs.